-The System contributed \$25,000 to an independent foundation in conjunction with the Bay Area Medical Center ("BAMC") transaction.
-See the additional discussion of this transaction in Note 17.
-ACQUISITION OF BAY AREA MEDICAL CENTER.
-Under the terms of the definitive agreement between the System and BAMC, the \$25,000 contribution is designated to support the operations and capital needs of BAMC and/or Aurora Bay Area Medical Group ("ABAMG").
-The interest in that foundation is reflected in investments in unconsolidated entities in the accompanying condensed consolidated balance sheets, which amounted to \$19,143 and \$21,186 at September 30, 2020 and December 31, 2019, respectively.
-Cash distributions of \$630 and \$2,043 were received by BAMC from this Foundation under terms of the definitive agreement during the three and nine months ended September 30, 2020, respectively.
+The System contributed \$25,000 to an independent foundation, which is designated to support the operations and capital needs of Bay Area Medical Center and/or Aurora Bay Area Medical Group.
+The interest in that foundation is reflected in investments in unconsolidated entities in the accompanying condensed consolidated balance sheets, which amounted to \$17,058 and \$18,668 at March 31, 2021 and December 31, 2020, respectively.
+Cash distributions of \$1,684 and \$783 were received from this Foundation under terms of the definitive agreement during the three months ended March 31, 2021 and March 31, 2020, respectively, and \$2,518 for the year ended December 31, 2020.